soumyajit1729/Nature-Articles/README.md

 `flask run --host=0.0.0.0`

 ### Changing passcode
-change the passcode to whatever you want in the file main.py in line number 16
+change the passcode to whatever you want in the file auth.py (which is inside project folder) in line number 11